schau1121/Inventory-Manager/README.md

 ## Instructions For Running on Replit.com

-Currently the repl has some issues with the "Run" button and installing packages.
+Currently the repl has a bug with the "Run" button and installing packages, and I'm in contact with support to get this fixed asap!

 To run this application enter the following in the console